hbowie/softdevbigideas/ideas/Just Enough Design Up Front.md

 > Freed from the constraints of a blueprint's rigid specifications… the contractors and architects were able to collaboratively rethink the design and construction techniques in any way necessary to achieve the project's goals.
 That led to an eruption of innovation.
 >
 > Not only was the finished building a stunning hit, completed on time and within budget, but most of the contractors were so pleased with the invention into which they had been pushed that they ended up changing the way they do business.

+Early stages of design are often referred to as architecture.
+When we discuss the architecture of a system, there are at least five different (albeit related) areas that must be considered.

+* Information: What are the major entities/objects/facets to be considered by the system, and how will each of these things be identified?

+* Functional: What business functions will be performed, and how do they relate to each other, and to other functions that are out of scope?

+* User Interface: How will the user navigate through the system, what will the system look like, and what sort of special controls or other UI elements may be needed?

+* Technology/Infrastructure: What are the technologies to be used by the project, and what roles will those technologies play?
+On what infrastructure (both hardware and software) will the application run?
+What development tools will be used?

+* Software: What software modules, or types of modules, will be written, and how will they relate to each other?

+Note that, even with some upfront architecture, development teams may still need to schedule some periods of concentrated architectural work later in the project.
+This is sometimes referred to as extending the architectural runway, with the idea that the architecture is necessary to support the user functionality, and so as the functional development proceeds, it gets closer to the end of the existing runway, necessitating the dedication of resources to further building out the architecture in order to allow the continued functional work to proceed smoothly.

+For additional details on this topic, see "[Agile Architecture][aa]" on the [PaganTuna][pt] site.

 ----